Ulster Unionist Party

 The Ulster Unionist Party (UUP) is a unionist political party in Northern Ireland.
-The UUP is the third oldest political party in the United Kingdom, and the oldest political party on the island of Ireland.
-The party was founded as the Ulster Unionist Council in 1905, emerging from the Irish Unionist Alliance in Ulster.
+The UUP is the third oldest political party in the United Kingdom, and the oldest political party in Ireland.
+The party was founded as the Ulster Unionist Council on 3 March 1905, emerging from the Irish Unionist Alliance in Ulster.
 Under Sir Edward Carson, it led unionist opposition to the Irish Home Rule movement.
 Following the partition of Ireland, it was the governing party of Northern Ireland between 1921 and 1972.
 It was supported by most unionist voters throughout the conflict known as the Troubles, during which time it was often referred to as the Official Unionist Party (OUP).

 Under David Trimble, the party helped negotiate the Good Friday Agreement of 1998, which ended the conflict.
 Trimble served as the first First Minister of Northern Ireland from 1998 to 2002.
 However, it was overtaken as the largest unionist party in 2003 by the Democratic Unionist Party (DUP).
 As of 2022 it is the fourth-largest party in the Northern Ireland Assembly, after Sinn Féin, the DUP, and the Alliance Party.
-Since August 2024 the party has been led by Mike Nesbitt.
+Since January 2026 the party has been led by Jon Burrows.

 Between 1905 and 1972, its peers and MPs took the Conservative Party whip at Westminster, in effect functioning as the Northern Irish branch of the party.
-This arrangement came to an end in 1972 over disagreements over the Sunningdale Agreement.
+This arrangement came to an end in 1972 due to disagreements in relation to the Sunningdale Agreement.
 The two parties have remained institutionally separate ever since, with the exception of the 2009 to 2012 Ulster Conservatives and Unionists electoral alliance.
 The first-ever membership survey of the UUP, published in January 2019, suggested that 67% of its members were supportive of the Conservative Party.